timdegroot1996/robotframework-dashboard/README.md

 <a name="Contributing"></a>
 ## Contributing
 Contributions are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, feel free to open an issue or submit a pull request.
+Additional information can be found here in [CONTRIBUTING.md](./CONTRIBUTING.md)

 <a name="License"></a>
 ## License